Do You Love To DIY? Click Here!

 In a few super short minutes, I had a bunch of painted eggs.
 They were bright, dry and best of all, done.

-I admit it, when it comes to crafts, I'm a product girl.
-I don't enjoy the actual doing phase, I much prefer the idea brainstorming phase and the admiring it when it's completed phase.
+I only mildly enjoy the actual doing phase and only when it's easy.
+I much prefer the idea brainstorming phase and the admiring it when it's completed phase.

 Decoupaged and painted Easter eggs on white plate next to flowers and faux bunnies